drabaioli/ESP32-bluetooth-music-player-lvgl/components/drabaioli__lvgl_ui/README.md

 # LVGL bootstrap ESP-IDF Component

-This ESP-IDF components handles all bootstrap logic to setup an LVGL UI on a ESP32 based system.
+This ESP-IDF component handles all bootstrap logic to set up an LVGL UI on a ESP32 based system.

 # API